NekoSekaiMoe/minibp/CONTRIBUTING.md

 ## Before contributing

-This guideline explains how to contribute to Manboster.
+This guideline explains how to contribute to minibp.
 You **MUST** read this before writing or refactoring any code.

 When contributing to this project (via `git push` or Pull Request), these guidelines apply, and you are held responsible for the code you commit.